25prabhu10/notes/docs/Languages/HTML/HTML.md

     <p style="white-space:pre">
-      Bid me discourse, I will enchant thine ear, Or like a fairy trip upon the green, Or, like a nymph, with long dishevelled hair, Dance on the sands, and yet no footing seen: Love is a spirit all compact of fire, Not gross to sink, but light, and will aspire.
+      Bid me discourse, I will enchant thine ear, Or like a fairy trip upon the green, Or, like a nymph, with long dishevelled hair, Dance on the sands, and yet no footing seen: Love is a spirit all compact of fire, Not gross to sink, but light, and will aspire
     </p>
     <figcaption><cite>Venus and Adonis</cite>, by William Shakespeare</figcaption>
   </figure>